flutter/website/src/docs/cookbook/networking/authenticated-requests.md

   path: /docs/cookbook/networking/background-parsing
 ---

-In order to fetch data from many web services, you need to provide authorization.
+To fetch data from many web services, you need to provide authorization.
 There are many ways to do this, but perhaps the most common uses the `Authorization` HTTP header.